 Yes, this screams the kind of travel I was giving short shrift in the first paragraph but let me go a little deeper.
 Because of the jet, we landed in private airports.
 We were also able to visit many private sites, most of which were rarely opened to the public.
-These included touring the private apartments of the Emperor in the Forbidden City with a Sotheby’s expert (only 20 people allowed each day) and having dinner overlooking the Neva in St. Petersburg in a mansion unopened and unchanged since the Revolution.
+These included touring the private apartments of the Emperor in the Forbidden City with a Sotheby’s expert (only 20 people allowed each day), private dinner on the Great Wall of China and having dinner overlooking the Neva in St. Petersburg in a mansion unopened and unchanged since the Revolution.
 They also taught us to charm snakes in Morocco…..

 Sometimes access is not exactly what you thought it would be.

 Traveling from Jerusalem to Cape Town with Jared Diamond and Bushtracks Expeditions

 Safaris are inherently about access.
 Access to the animals in the wild.
 I have never been on one that was not amazing.
 But it was my last safari, with Bushtracks and the author Jared Diamond that was my top.
 Not because of the camps or sundowners, but because I was watching the Great Migration crossing the Mara River with Jared.
 I was in awe, of both the scene and the company.
 That evening Jared told me that our 3 hours that morning was more spectacular than all his previous safaris combined.
 I knew my experience might never be surpassed.